malthe/chameleon/docs/reference.rst

 source text, so that the template appears very similar to its final rendering.

-A single Page Template can accomodate multiple macros.
+A single Page Template can accommodate multiple macros.

 Namespace
 ~~~~~~~~~